Description

 Recent technological progress has significantly enhanced our capacity to link person-level data across diverse sectors for research in Australia.
 Key advancements include: legislation to facilitate data access and availability, streamlined governance processes, enriched metadata, more efficient data linkage, and enhanced statistical methods and training.
 Collectively these...

-Strategic and responsible management of research data is essential for Higher Education Institutions (HEIs) such as Universidad Nacional in Costa Rica, particularly within the context of Low and Middle-Income Countries (LMICs) given the existing challenges such as budgetary constraints, demands for transparency, and increasing expectations concerning social, economic, and environmental...
+Strategic and responsible management of research data is essential for Higher Education Institutions (HEIs) such as Universidad Nacional (UNA) in Costa Rica, particularly within the context of LMICs given the existing challenges such as budgetary constraints, demands for transparency, and increasing expectations concerning social, economic, and environmental impacts.
+UNA has just completed 52...